sagemathinc/cocalc-doc/source/project-settings.rst

 *NOTE: CoCalc does not support manual editing of the authorized_keys file for SSH authentication.*

+To make sure you really connect to CoCalc, you can check the fingerprint of the :ref:`SSH Host Key <ssh-host-key>`.

 *****************************************
 Configuring SSH Keys for a Single Project
 *****************************************